jeremyong/Selene/README.md

 of the function will occur.
 This is short hand for `int answer = state["add"].Call<int>(5, 2)`.

-Note that `Call`, unlike
-`operator()`, will in fact execute the statement immediately and return.
-This is because the return types are given to `Call` as a template function.
-Without actually performing a cast, `operator()` has no way to know how many values to retrieve and what types to retrieve them as.
 Note that multi-value returns must have `sel::tie` on the LHS and not `std::tie`.
 This will create a `sel::Tuple` as opposed to an `std::tuple` which has the `operator=` implemented for the selector type.